ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     In this case it makes sense to specify the *sorting key* that is different from the primary key.

 A long primary key will negatively affect the insert performance and memory consumption, but extra columns in the primary key do not affect ClickHouse performance during `SELECT` queries.

+You can create a table without a primary key using the `ORDER BY tuple()` syntax.
+In this case, ClickHouse stores data in the order of inserting.
+If you want to save data order when inserting data by `INSERT ...
+SELECT` queries, set [max_insert_threads = 1](../../../operations/settings/settings.md#settings-max-insert-threads).

+To select data in the initial order, use [single-threaded](../../../operations/settings/settings.md#settings-max_threads) `SELECT` queries.

 ### Choosing a Primary Key that Differs from the Sorting Key {#choosing-a-primary-key-that-differs-from-the-sorting-key}